Josephhtoo/EGL315-AY23-24/Project Overview/README.md

 ## Control Setup (Software)
 <h3>Step 1: Setting up Widget Designer</h3>
+Under Connection -> PB Configuation, ensure your domain is 11 and your ip address set in Widget Designer is 192.168.254.27 and your domain is 11 to connect to Pandora Box

 <h3>Step 2: Configuring Widget Designer</h3>

+To add the devices required into Widget Designer, go to Devices -> Configuration then click the plus sign on the bottom left of the tab and select the required device: Interface Kit 8/8/8 x1, PhidgetRFID x2

+To code the devices required into Widget Designer, go to Devices -> Configuration then click the plus sign on the bottom left of the tab and select Event Listener, do this 4 times.

 ## Video Setup (Hardware)
 <h3>Step 1: Connect Laptop to Network Switch via LAN cable</h3>